Lipsch/videoComparator/README.md

 # videoComparator
-Look two videos side-by-side on an android device.
+Watch two videos side-by-side on an android device.